hillnicholas/SecurityCenterScripts/PullLogs/readme.txt

-Extract the system logs from NetVuln.
+Extract the system logs from SecurityCenter.

 optional arguments:
   -h, --help            show this help message and exit